-On or before May 1 of every year, the State Board of Medical Licensure shall notify every acupuncturist to whom a license was issued or renewed during the current licensing period of the forthcoming annual renewal of license.
+On or before May 1 of every year, the Board shall notify every acupuncturist who is currently licensed of the forthcoming annual renewal of license.
 The notice shall provide instructions for obtaining and submitting applications for renewal.
 The applicant shall obtain and complete the application and submit it to the Board in the manner prescribed by the Board in the notice before June 30 with the renewal fee of an amount established by the Board.
 The payment of the annual license renewal fee shall be optional with all acupuncturists over the age of seventy (70) years.
-Upon receipt of the application and fee, the Board shall verify the accuracy of the application and issue to applicant a license of renewal for the ensuing one (1) year period, beginning July 1 and expiring June 30 of the succeeding licensure period.
+Upon receipt of the application and fee, the Board shall verify the accuracy of the application and issue to the applicant a license of renewal for the ensuing one (1) year period, beginning July 1 and expiring June 30 of the succeeding licensure period.